Absolute Ceiling:

 Applying rudder pressure or dragging a brake are practical ways of simulating an engine failure or partial power loss.
 The correct action is to abort the takeoff by retarding both throttles to idle, applying the wheel brakes, and maintaining directional control.
 Any variation from these actions could result in a rapid departure from the runway.
 The instructor should recover immediately.

-Another method of simulating an engine failure is to pull a mixture lever to cutoff.
-The instructor should increase the mixture to restore power as the learner responds correctly by pulling the throttles to idle.
+Another method of simulating an engine failure is to pull a mixture lever to CUTOFF.
+The instructor should increase the mixture to restore power as the learner responds correctly by moving the throttles to idle.
 If the learner does not respond promptly and correctly, the instructor should also cutoff the other mixture.
 It is better to be on the runway with two inoperative engines than in the grass.

 The minimum altitude for simulating an engine failure after liftoff is 400′ AGL.
 The failure should be simulated by reducing power with the throttle.
 Extreme caution must be exercised to prevent the learner from applying pressure to the wrong rudder pedal or reducing power on the operating engine.